On June 5th One Maine Business

 - 2013Pika EnergyWestbrook, ME

 Whether you've got a great business idea, you've just opened shop or you're looking to expand your operation, LaunchPad has evolved to help more businesses at more stages of development than ever before.

-CountdownThis category includes businesses that have yet to generate revenue and are still in the process of developing their core offerings.
+- CountdownThis category includes businesses that have yet to generate revenue and are still in the process of developing their core offerings.
 They can range from those with a business idea or plan to those that have recently opened and are focused on developing products and services.

-IgnitionBusinesses that have recently started generating revenue.
+- IgnitionBusinesses that have recently started generating revenue.
 These businesses include any business that is open—whether online or in another format—and has recently started generating revenue.

-LaunchMore established businesses—those that are generating revenue sufficient for reinvestment in the operation.
+- LaunchMore established businesses—those that are generating revenue sufficient for reinvestment in the operation.
 Whether through a new product or service, or by expanding the business in scale or location, these businesses are focused on building on their initial successes.

-1st Place - Mahoney Middle School
+2017 LaunchPad Junior 1st Place, Mahoney Middle School